AML GP60 electronics / DCC install

 Clearly the starting point is the ESU decoder, since no document on the motherboard socket is provided.

-Below is the pinout of the LokSound 5 XL decoder... pay attention to the fact that pin 1 has a square outline.
+Below is the pinout of the LokSound 5 XL decoder... pay attention to the fact that pin 1 has a square outline on the silkscreen.

 I'm calling the leftmost connector J1, as it maps similarly to the industry standard Aristo and Bachmann sockets.
 This is where track and motor and headlights are.

-I'll call the rightmost connector J2, the top (in this illustration) J3, and the bottom J4
+Further I call the top connector (in this illustration) J3, and the bottom J4

 (Note, THE FOLLOWING ILLUSTRATION IS FROM THE "BOTTOM SIDE" of the decoder)